Soneso/Arcturus/prompting-guide.md

 `Show me the details for this claimable balance: 00000000178826fbfe339e1f5c53417c6fedfe2c05e8bec14303143ec46b38981b09c3f9`

 `Are there any claimable balances for this claimant?
-G...`
+GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55`

 `Can any of them be claimed now?`

 `Did this account sponsor any claimable balances?
-GBUVRNH4RW4VLHP4C5MOF46RRIRZLAVHYGX45MVSTKA2F6TMR7E7L6NW`
+GDCJIHD3623OCYNH65UUQC3NLG2D6YCNCDPZULRLCLOA76TBQRL6A3TF`

 # Payments

 You can ask Arcturus for payment details and fetch lists of payments for accounts, transactions, ledger:

-`List the 2 most recent payments for this account and show me their details: G...`
+`List the 2 most recent payments for this account and show me their details: GARDNV3Q7YGT4AKSDF25LT32YSCCW4EV22Y2TV3I2PU2MMXJTEDL5T55`

 `List the 2 most recent payments for this transaction: 3389e9f0f1a65f19736cacf544c2e825313e8447f569233bb8db39aa607c8889`